zhengpeirong/onlineAcademicCV/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently seeking a fully-funded PhD position after completing M.Sc at NTU in January 2024.
+I am currently seeking an RA or a fully-funded PhD position after completing M.Sc at NTU in January 2024.
 My research interest broadly lies in the application of AI, specifically semi-supervised learning and federated learning methods, to analyze medical signals.
 I am highly motivated to explore these cutting-edge research topics.

 ## News

-- [12/2022] One paper is accepted to EMBC 2023
+- [02/2023] One paper is accepted to EMBC 2023

 Education
 ---------